o-ran-sc/nonrtric/dmaap-mediator-producer/README.md

 ## Development

-To make it easy to test during development of the producer, two stubs are provided in the `stub` folder.
+To make it easy to test during development of the producer, three stubs are provided in the `stub` folder.

 One, under the `dmaap` folder, called `dmaap` that stubs MR and respond with an array with one message with `eventSeverity` alternating between `NORMAL` and `CRITICAL`.
 The default port is `3905`, but this can be overridden by passing a `-port <PORT>` flag when starting the stub.
 To build and start the stub, do the following:
 >1. cd stub/dmaap
 >2. go build
 >3. ./dmaap [-port \<PORT>]

+An ICS stub, under the `ics` folder, that listens for registration calls from the producer.
+When it gets a call it prints out the data of the call.
+By default, it listens to the port `8434`, but his can be overridden by passing a `-port [PORT]` flag when starting the stub.
+To build and start the stub, do the following:
+>1. cd stub/ics
+>2. go build
+>3. ./ics

-One, under the `consumer` folder, called `consumer` that at startup will register a job of type `STD_Fault_Messages` in ICS, and then listen for REST calls and print the body of them.
+One, under the `consumer` folder, called `consumer` that at startup will register a job of type `STD_Fault_Messages` in ICS, if it is available, and then listen for REST calls and print the body of them.
 By default, it listens to the port `40935`, but his can be overridden by passing a `-port <PORT>` flag when starting the stub.
 To build and start the stub, do the following:
 >1. cd stub/consumer
 >2. go build
 >3. ./consumer [-port \<PORT>]